CHTC/chtc-website-source/_uw-research-computing/conda-installation.md

 Create your own portable copy of your Conda packages:

-> This approach may be sensitive to the operating system of the execution point.
+> This approach is sensitive to the operating system of the execution point.
 > We recommend building a container instead, but are keeping these instructions as a backup.

 <!--more-->